Charles Raymond Gurney

 Charles Raymond (Bob) Gurney, AFC (22 May 1906 – 2 May 1942) was an Australian aviator who was involved in pioneering aviation in New Guinea in the 1930s.
-He flew with Qantas before and during the Second World War, and served with the Royal Australian Air Force from September 1939.
-He was killed on operations against the Japanese in the south west Pacific in 1942 flying with the United States Army Air Forces.
+He flew with Qantas before and during the Second World War, and served with the Royal Australian Air Force (RAAF) from September 1939.
+He was killed on operations against the Japanese in the south west Pacific in 1942 flying alongside the United States Army Air Forces.

-In his aviation career "Bob" Gurney was chief pilot of Guinea Airways, a Qantas flying boat captain and a Squadron Leader in the RAAF, who even had to bomb his own home.
+In his aviation career "Bob" Gurney was chief pilot of Guinea Airways, a Qantas flying boat captain and a squadron leader in the RAAF, who even had to bomb his own home.
 In commemoration of his service an airport in Papua New Guinea and a street in Townsville, Queensland are named after him.

 Early life

 Charles Raymond Gurney (known as "Bob") was born in Corowa, New South Wales on 22 May 1906 to Raymond Gillies and Ida Winifred Sapphire (née Badham).
 His father died in 1912, so he was brought up as a Gurney after his mother married William Butler Gurney in 1914.
 His family moved to Sydney and on 14 December 1925 he joined the RAAF, learning to fly at Point Cook, Victoria under the instruction of Alan Cross.
 He joined No. 3 Squadron as a Pilot Officer in April 1926 on the reserve list.
 To get his hours up for a commercial pilot's licence, he barnstormed around the country and flew RAAF Westland Wapitis from Richmond.
 In 1929 he was approached by Alan Cross, then Guinea Airways manager, and asked to go to New Guinea.
 The next year, he married Margaret Josephine Mortimer (known as Jo) in North Sydney.